Skip to main content

 An agent can use custom components as tools.

-1. To add a custom component to the agent flow, click New Custom Component.
+1. To add a custom component to an agent flow, click New Custom Component in the Components menu.

 _50